Viable Paradise Instructors

 photo credit: Houari-B

-Patrick Nielsen Hayden is editor-in-chief and associate publisher of Tor Books.
+Patrick Nielsen Hayden is Editor-at-Large and VP of Tor Books.
 Authors he has edited at Tor include Poul Anderson, Arthur C. Clarke, Glen Cook, Charles de Lint, Damon Knight, Ken MacLeod, George R. R. Martin, Laura J. Mixon, Harry Turtledove, David Weber, and Jack Womack, among many others; in addition, he has been responsible for publishing many notable first novels, including those of Maureen F. McHugh, Susan Palwick, Jonathan Lethem, Cory Doctorow, Jo Walton, John Scalzi, and Ada Palmer.
 He also occasionally acquires and edits original fiction for Tor.com.
 His most recent anthology is Twenty-First Century Science Fiction (2013), co-edited with the late David G. Hartwell.
 He has won three Hugo Awards and a World Fantasy Award for his editorial work.
 With his wife, Teresa Nielsen Hayden, he co-edited the Hugo-nominated fanzine Izzard, won TAFF in 1985, and helped found the New York Review of Science Fiction; in 2016, they were among the guests of honor at the 2016 Worldcon, MidAmericon 2, in Kansas City.
 The Nielsen Haydens’ website is at nielsenhayden.com, including their blog, Making Light.

 Emeritus Instructors